preloader

 2. Non-Conforming Use Issues

-• Solution: Work with zoning officials to obtain a non-conforming use permit.
+Solution: Seek a non-conforming use permit.

 3. Height and Density Limits